 Crema Catalana – a rich custard base topped with a contrasting layer of hard caramel (think Creme Brule)

 Mel i Mató – A type of creamy cheese similar to ricotta, served with honey.
-Mató cheese is similar to ricotta and is made from whey.
+Mató cheese is made from whey.
 It was very popular in medieval times, where it was served on its own or with scented orange flowers.

 If you are keen to try the best of Catalan cuisine, then you should check out this restaurant which has been voted as making the best Catalan food in Barcelona!

 Catalan people, for the most part, are bilingual in both Catalan and Spanish (and increasingly those working in the tourist industry speak English well too), so language barriers whether you speak Spanish or not are not extremely high.
 However, you will notice that Catalan people are immensely proud of their language and you will hear Catalan everywhere you go in Barcelona.
 This is mainly due to the fact that the Catalan language was oppressed during the Franco dictatorship (1936 – 1975) and the desire for Catalonia to become an independent state away from current Spain.
 Foreigners are not usually expected to know any Catalan, but knowing one or two words will go a long way.

 Bon dia (similar to buenos dias in Spanish) – Good day/Hello

 Com estas? (similar to como estas in Spanish)- How are you?

 Be, gracies.
 I tu? – Good thank you.
 And you?